-If a fire alarm is sounding, all individuals are to immediately evacuate the building until cleared to re-enter by the Office of Campus Safety, Mount Vernon Fire Department, or College officials.
-Please review the Annual Fire Safety Report within this document for further information about Fire Prevention and Safety.
+If a fire alarm sounds, all individuals are to immediately evacuate the building until cleared to re-enter by the Office of Campus Safety, Mount Vernon Fire Department, or College officials.
+Please review this document's Annual Fire Safety Report for further information about Fire Prevention and Safety.

 In other instances of emergency, emergency staff first on the scene will decide whether or not immediate evacuation is necessary.
 The emergency personnel should immediately specify the area to be evacuated.
-Emergency personnel should notify the Office of Campus Safety to request help if necessary.
+Emergency personnel should notify the Office of Campus Safety to request necessary help.

-Emergency personnel must conduct a door-to-door search of the building, telling all occupants to evacuate.
+Emergency personnel must conduct a door-to-door building search, telling all occupants to evacuate.
 If anyone refuses to evacuate, the emergency workers should continue with the evacuation and then, time permitting, return to the person, obtain their name, and advise them that disciplinary action will be taken should they continue to refuse to evacuate.

 The evacuees should be moved to rally points, where emergency workers should take a census to establish that the evacuation is complete.
 After the census is complete, evacuees should be moved to temporary quarters.
-In all cases in which students are displaced or relocated, the Kenyon Emergency Preparedness Team must receive immediate notification.
+In all cases where students are displaced or relocated, the Kenyon Emergency Preparedness Team must receive immediate notification.